Free curves and fundamental groups: Existence of free curves

 The following theorem shows that if we can identify one ``positive'' curve in the smooth locus of $X$ then we can modify it to obtain a free curve in the smooth locus of $X$.
 The argument is similar to Mori's proof of the Bend-and-Break theorem: we spread out to characteristic $p$ and use the Frobenius morphism to improve the positivity of the curve.
 There are related statements in \cite[Section 4]{KSCT07} and \cite[Theorem 5.5]{Gounelas16}.

-\begin{theorem} Let $X$ be a projective variety over an algebraically closed field of arbitrary characteristic.
+\begin{theorem} Let $X$ be a projective variety of dimension $n$ over an algebraically closed field.
 Let $U$ be an open subset of the smooth locus of $X$.
-Suppose that $C$ is a smooth projective curve and $s: C \to X$ is a morphism such that $s(C) \subset U$ and $\mu^{min}(s^{*}T_{X}) > 0$.
+Suppose that $C$ is a smooth projective curve and $s: C \to X$ is a morphism such that $s(C) \subset U$ and $s^{*}T_{X}$ is ample.

 Then for any positive number $r$, there is an $r$-free curve $s': C \to X$ whose image is contained in $U$ and whose numerical class in $N^{n-1}(X)_{\mathbb{R}}$ is proportional to $s_{*}C$. \end{theorem}